 Rail Operator websites identify roles and competencies and any other specific requirements.
 You can find their details on this page.
 If you believe you are a third party, you must contact the rail operator for clarification and instruction.

-To transfer your RIW card to a new employer, complete a RIW Card Transfer form.
-The form has two sections: one for the cardholder to complete and sign, and one for a representative from their new employer to complete and sign.
+To add or remove an RIW card from an employer, complete the Adding and Removing a Cardholder form.
+The form has two sections: one for the cardholder to complete and sign, and one for a representative from their employer to complete and sign.
 This ensures transfers are completed by mutual agreement.